ThoughtWorks-SEA/developer-training/docs/software-design/design-patterns.md

 ### Factory pattern

 Separate object or function creations from its implementation.
-A factory pattern can also use to create private variables(encapsulation) thru closure.
+A factory pattern can also use to create private variables(encapsulation) through closure.

 ```javascript
 const createSayHi = (message) => {